TivdaAndrei/CodePass-main/README.md

 2. **AI Analysis**: Sends code to local Ollama model with detailed prompt
 3. **Live Streaming**: Displays results in real-time as they're generated
 4. **Formatted Output**: Presents analysis as readable Markdown
+5. **Database Storage**: Automatically extracts and saves issues to SQLite
+6. **GUI Management**: View and manage all issues through the GUI
-5. **Pre-Commit Integration**: Automatically runs on staged commits
+7. **Pre-Commit Integration**: Automatically runs on staged commits

 ## 🐛 Troubleshooting